Two Different Questions About the Same Account

 When Ownership Questions Come Up

-In those situations, Arizona looks at net contributions: who actually deposited the money.
+In those situations, the law looks at net contributions: who actually deposited the money.
 A parent who adds an adult child to a bank account for convenience does not automatically give that child a 50% ownership interest.
 The child can access the account, but in a legal dispute, the parent's contributions determine beneficial ownership.